rdallaire/gulp-page-builder/README.md

-Goal - Quickly develop a simple HTML page with SASS that gets compiled into a high performing page.
+Goal - Quickly develop a simple HTML page with SASS that gets compiled into a high performing page with optimized CSS, JS, Images and HTML.

 ## Features
 - [HTML Head](https://htmlhead.dev/) with head.html partial